joshpocock/any-buddy/README.md

 # Claude Code Any Buddy
 ⚠️ Not tested on Windows, if claude session does not start after using this tool use the restore command or you may need to reinstall claude code.
 I have tested this on linux and mac and seems to work well

+Feel free to open a windows PR if you know what the issue is

 Pick any Claude Code companion pet you want.

 ```bash